Blog

 The durability of the products themselves should also be highlighted.
 “If someone buys a fake Tommy Hilfiger T-shirt for $15, this is likely to fall apart and end up in landfill, – which clearly isn’t sustainable,” says Alastair.
 “Then there are the hazardous materials used within knockoffs, such as lead and arsenic, that can pollute the environment.”

 Nothing beats a good story.
 Max maintains that storytelling is an extremely powerful tool for brands seeking to distance their products from counterfeits.
+When brands share real, relatable narratives, they can make the harms of counterfeit goods feel personal and tangible.
 This leans into the idea that Gen Z are very purpose driven and want their experiences to be organic, authentic, and ethical.

-A direct comparison of the quality can be enough to convince potential customers says Max, “I know of one brand that produces high-quality headphones that shared a review comparing a knockoff to the real thing.
+A direct comparison of the quality can be enough to convince potential customers says Max, “one brand that produces high-quality headphones shared a review comparing a knockoff to the real thing.
 The founder purchased a fake version of the brand’s product for $7 – the authentic version retails at $150 – and gave an honest take on their quality.
-He claimed that, for its price, the knockoff was well-made and functional.
-However, he then detailed his experience of using the headphones for a week and listed a host of problems to highlight the clear difference in quality.”
+After using the headphones for a week, he stated they were functional but had a host of audio problems, highlighting the clear difference in quality.”

-Max explains an alternative approach that was taken by a company that produces cameras “They encountered knockoffs versions of their signature camera bags being sold on Amazon.
-The founder published a video that compared the knockoff to the authentic version.
-They were incredibly honest, saying the knockoffs were almost the same as the authentic versions – and were five times cheaper.
-But he told the story of the time and effort put into the design.
-First, he detailed how the authentic zipper was made, then explained the meaning behind the logo, and finally shared how his girlfriend chose the colors of the bag.
+Max shares an example of a brand taking this approach, “they encountered knockoffs versions of their signature camera bags being sold on Amazon.
+The founder published an incredibly honest video compared the knockoff to the authentic version, stating that the knockoffs were almost the same and were five times cheaper.
+But he also told the story of the time and effort put into the authentic product’s design, detailing how the zipper was made, the meaning behind the logo, and how his girlfriend chose the bag’s colors.
 This really connected with the brand’s audience.”

 References